MozillaFoundation/foundation.mozilla.org/README.md

 ## Security

 [https://snyk.io](https://snyk.io) is used to test our npm and PyPi dependencies for vulnerabilities.
-These tests are run on Travis and Appveyor, and will cause a build to fail when a new vulnerability is detected.
+These tests are run on Travis, and will cause a build to fail when a new vulnerability is detected.

 ### Resolving an issue